 When you apply for a mortgage, a home loan specialist has to review your financial documents, conduct a credit check, organise a property valuation, process the legal documentation (e.g. sale agreement, deed of trust) and liaise with conveyancers until settlement day.

-After that, your lender still has to manage your home loan account until it’s discharged (which can take up to 30 years).
+After that, your lender still has to manage your home loan account until it’s discharged (which can take up to 30 years or even 40 years with some lenders).

 In short, these fees help lenders recover their operational costs, manage risk and provide flexibility or added features to borrowers.